1902 There will be two debuts in Everyman. Edith Wynne Matthison makes her American debut, and Charles Rann Kennedy makes his stage debut.

 2001 Manhattan Theatre Club "breaks ground" inside the dilapidated Biltmore Theatre for a refurbishment of the venerable playhouse as its new Broadway headquarters.
 Once host to Hair and Barefoot in the Park, the Biltmore has been dark since 1987, landmarked, but mildewed and crumbling, unable to reopen without expensive repairs.
 The theatre will reopen in 2003 with Richard Greenberg's The Violet Hour.

-2002 Nora Ephron's playwriting debut, Imaginary Friends, opens on Broadway Dec.
-12 at the Barrymore Theatre.
-The production began previews Nov.
-25 following its world premiere engagement at San Diego's Old Globe Theatre in September.
-The play with music — by Marvin Hamlisch and Craig Carnelia — stars Cherry Jones and Swoosie Kurtz, respectively, as personal and literary rivals Mary McCarthy and Lillian Hellman.
+2002 Nora Ephron's playwriting debut, Imaginary Friends, opens on Broadway at the Barrymore Theatre.
+The play with music—by Marvin Hamlisch and Craig Carnelia—stars Cherry Jones and Swoosie Kurtz, respectively, as personal and literary rivals Mary McCarthy and Lillian Hellman.